FRC-Team-3340/old-frc-3340/README.md

 # Welcome to the FRC #3340 Robot Code Repository.

+This repository contains the robot code written by the coding subteam of the "MagneGeeks".
-FRC Team 3340 "MagneGeeks" Coding Sub-team repository If you have access to this page, you have full access to our code for our robots.
+If you have access to this page, you have full access to our code for our robots.

-# Notes:
+## Notes:

 - [Please read the official FIRST/WPILib documentation while programming the robot.](https://docs.wpilib.org/en/stable/index.html)
   - The documentation is a useful tool for viewing the methods or classes you may need to drive the robot.